 How Does an Intervention Work?

-The first step to setting up an intervention for a loved one is to determine what help the individual may have already sought for himself.
-Does they have a counselor they speaks with regularly?
+The first step to setting up an intervention for a loved one is to determine what help the individual may have already sought out for himself.
+Does the individual have a counselor they speak with regularly?

 The intervention takes place in a safe environment with the participation of every family member, friend or professional who has a stake in the outcome.

-Any small children who are directly affected by the events can participate provided the content of the discussions is not too mature for them to hear or understand.
+Any small children who are directly affected by the events can participate provided the content of the discussions is not overly mature for them to hear or comprehend.

-It is important that each person involved in the intervention receive adequate training before attempting to participate.
-In many cases, the subject of the intervention has wronged the friends and family members either physically, emotionally or financially.
-And because this is the case, despite the best of intentions, it can be easy for emotions like anger to surface and take over during the intervention process.
-This will do more harm than good and could derail the process altogether.
+It is important that each person involved in the intervention receives adequate training before attempting to participate.
+In many cases, the subject of the intervention has wronged or betrayed the friends and family members.
+Whether it was physical, emotional or financial wrongdoing, the participants in the intervention must learn how to control their emotions in the moment.
+It can be easy for emotions such as anger or grief to surface during the process which might lead to ineffective measures which ultimately hurt the individual in need of support.

 An intervention is not the appropriate time to address the anger each person feels.
 An intervention is an opportunity to show the individual that he is loved.
 Participation in training prior to the intervention can help ease this problem.
-To ensure the intervention flows smoothly, each member of the intervention group should write down, in advance, what they wish to say to the addicted person.
+To ensure the intervention flows smoothly, each member of the intervention should write down in advance, what they wish to say to the person in need.